 First and foremost, to no one’s surprise, it's your chief executive, executive team, and board.
-Their leadership skills, career experience, and institutional knowledge are crucial to the organization’s strategic and operational functioning.
-This is why they’re the traditional guardians of organizational policy.
+Their leadership skills, career experience, and institutional knowledge are crucial to the organisation’s strategic and operational functioning.
+This is why they’re the traditional guardians of organisational policy.
 But as military leaders know, behind-the-lines decision-makers need to understand what conditions feel like on the ground in times of crisis.
 They need to know what seems feasible to the soldiers they expect to carry out their plans.

 The Situation Room should also feature the leaders of each vertical, each of whom brings an accretive, functional expertise and ground-level awareness into the picture.

-These team leaders, though they may lack the big picture context of senior management, know the importance of fast-paced adaptation, can feed the organization’s decision-makers critical insights about specific problems and ground-level realities, and thus assist management in making informed, flexible decisions.
+These team leaders, though they may lack the big picture context of senior management, know the importance of fast-paced adaptation, can feed the organisation’s decision-makers critical insights about specific problems and ground-level realities, and thus assist management in making informed, flexible decisions.

 The presence of multiple teams or divisions has the equally important benefit of helping each vertical coordinate their responses to the crisis.
 It’s important, for example, for the Head of Human Resources to have a good understanding of the financial imperatives driving the difficult HR decisions that they’re being asked to make.

 Similarly, leaders in the supply chain, data, technology, communications, compliance, government affairs, and strategy can all contribute to each other’s crisis-management actions.
 They can provide advice to one another on topics as far-ranging as operational efficiency, work-from-home tips, the maintenance of employee morale, and how to have difficult conversations about crisis-specific compensation adjustments.